-This carrot soup recipe is fast, flavorful and nutritious.
+This vegan carrot soup recipe is fast, flavorful and nutritious.
 In 30 minutes or less, you’ll have a piping hot bowl of savory, spicy, satisfying soup.
 What could be more perfect for a cold winter’s day?
 And it’s gluten free, and packed with fiber and protein from red lentils!

 Thai Carrot Soup